hellowhirl/javascript-challenges/README.md

 Step 2) Set the prototype
 Step 3) Execute the constructor with 'this' set to the object created in Step 1 Step 4) Return the created object (with some edge case exception)

+Status: complete

+New stuff I learned:
+* within a function we can use console.log(arguments) to see all the arguments/parameters that are contained in the Object

+## (4) Object.create() - objectcreate-example.js

+Object.create() is a static method on the object prototype.
+It creates a new object with the prototype set to (setPrototypeOf is under the hood) a certain object (whatever is in the parentheses).
+I see prototypes as a way of carrying over properties (making references) from objects to other objects.

+Status:

+New stuff I learned:
+* From a performance standpoint we shouldn't use setPrototypeOf in real projects; instead we should use Object.create()
+* It's common to make your own 'init' function which will be used for constructor logic outside of Object.create()
+* You can chain stuff together with init if you return 'this' inside of its function